 Also notable at Insider’s Forum is its “invitation-only” exhibit hall, where vendors are hand-picked by Veres (who also personally selects and vets all the speakers) to ensure appropriateness and relevance for the independent advisory firm attendees.

 Who Should Attend: Advisory firm owners/founders and key personnel at mid-to-large-sized growth-oriented independent firms (typically $2M+ of revenue and multiple staff and owners).
 Ideal attendees include founders/partners, CEOs, and COOs and Operations Managers.

-Cost: TBD, but last year was $925.
+Cost: $995, discounted to $895 ($100 off) for early bird registration ending March 15th, or $945 for advance registration ending May 31st.
 Subscribers to Veres’ Inside Information receive a $150 discount (which itself is available at a discount for first-time subscribers to the Nerd’s Eye View Member’s Section!), and Nerd’s Eye View blog subscribers can also receive a $75 discount with discount code KITCESBVIF.
 (Not stackable with Inside Information subscriber discount.)

 Conference Website: Bob Veres’ Insider’s Forum 2019

 Best Conference For Serving Next Generation Clients: XYPN LIVE 2018 & FinTech Competition

 The ongoing transition of more and more Baby Boomers into retirement has been a boon for the AUM model, as retirement itself is a classic “money-in-motion” event that creates new opportunities for advisors to attract retiring clients.
 The caveat, however, is that as the prospective retiree’s portfolio itself transitions from receiving ongoing contributions to making ongoing distributions instead, the advisory firm itself faces new headwinds as the withdrawals at best slow the growth of the advisor’s asset base, if not causing an outright decline in billable assets.